VAUTPL/NUMBERS_DETECTION_1/README.md

 As in the previous program you must enter the name of the video processing of the case, otherwise you should write camera to use the webcam.

-A box where you will take the first picture (press' c 'to take photo) and analyze.
+A box where you will take the first picture (press 'c' to take photo) and analyze.